 Wheat and Wormwood (1922 CE)

-The work appears to be a botanical study, but its layered symbolism and refined execution invite the viewer into a deeper contemplation of natureβs invisible forces.
+Wheat and wormwood appears to be a botanical study, but its layered symbolism and refined execution invite the viewer into a deeper contemplation of natureβs invisible forces.

 The art of painting with pigments suspended in water, known for its transparency and fluidity, used by artists from ancient Egypt to modern times.

-The work appears to be a botanical study, but its layered symbolism and refined execution invite the viewer into a deeper contemplation of natureβs invisible forces.
+Wheat and wormwood appears to be a botanical study, but its layered symbolism and refined execution invite the viewer into a deeper contemplation of natureβs invisible forces.

-Though created during her conventional, realistic phase, this self-portrait feels like a threshold: the last calm moment before she stepped into the unknown.
+Though created during her conventional, realistic phase, this self portrait feels like a threshold: the last calm moment before she stepped into the unknown.

 This painting has reached complete stillness: every line is measured, every circle drawn with a compass, every form balanced as though the entire universe has finally come to rest in harmonious resolution.